MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ---

-title: Organizational network analysis (ONA) person-to-person queries
+title: Network person-to-person queries
-description: Describes how to use Organizational network analysis (ONA) person-to-person queries in Workplace Analytics to determine the metrics that measure ties between individuals in your organization
+description: Describes how to use Network person-to-person queries in Workplace Analytics to determine the metrics that measure ties between individuals in your organization
 author: paul9955
 ms.author: v-pausch
 ms.topic: article